 However, when we peer inside our own lives, we tend to find many sins tolerable.
 It’s not a big deal.
 Everyone else is doing it.
 Surely, God won’t mind.
 Oh, how the excuses come flying!
 We just let our sins slip on by.

-We may even have a difficult time admitting…admitting that indeed we do sin.
-We have come up with more acceptable terms, such as “mistake” or “error.”
-We find ourselves readily justifying our behavior, hoping God’s Word doesn’t apply.
+Often, we may even have a difficult time admitting…admitting that indeed we do sin.
+Or, we have come up with more acceptable terms, such as “mistake” or “error.”
+Likewise, we find ourselves readily justifying our behavior, hoping God’s Word doesn’t apply.

 When we read God’s Word, we are given a choice.
 We will either do what it says or we will turn away.
 Being quite honest, I know that we don’t always want to do what it says.
 There are verses in Scripture that become quite challenging and hard.